Travel to APEX/Sequitor

 Arriving by plane

 Please note that airfares to and from Chile can get quite pricey when booking shorter than 3 months in advance.
 The closest airport to APEX/Sequitor is the El Loa International Airport in Calama.
-There is no public transport to Sequitor, so you will need to rent a car.
+Public transportation is available only to San Pedro de Atacama.

 Arriving by car